Trump tariffs and statehood comments about Canada stir loyalty debate about NHL great Wayne Gretzky

 Being Canadian

+The effects of the trade dispute and surge in patriotism are apparent in Brantford.
+Grocery stores highlight Canadian-made products — from soup to nuts and maple syrup — and provincially controlled liquor stores have removed all U.S. wines and whiskeys from their shelves.

+Meantime, the Gretzky name is everywhere.
+Bars feature signed posters.
+There's a Gretzky party room in a chain restaurant around the corner from his childhood home.
+There's the Wayne Gretzky Parkway, a winding five-mile, four-lane thoroughfare that's suddenly become a sticking point.

-A sense of national pride led to Kat Philp launching a petition to rename Brantford's Wayne Gretzky Parkway after Walter, who held the honorary title of Brantford's Lord Mayor for his extensive community work.
+A sense of national pride led to Kat Philp launching a petition to rename the road after Walter, who held the honorary title of Brantford's Lord Mayor for his extensive community work.

 The issue is not whose Wayne Gretzky's friends are — “You do you,” Philp said.
 Instead, she feels betrayed by his failure to voice support for Canada.